kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/Install.md

 ## Install Package

 - After preparing the install package, copy the project folder `deploy` to a (temporary) location on the target system.
+  - It is recommended to distribute the `deploy` folder as a zip archive.
 - If applicable, check that the publish profile's target framework is installed.
 - On a new installation
   - Edit the included `appsettings.Local.json` according to the local requirements (see [Local Configuration](#local-configuration) below).